vlang/v/doc/docs.md

 ### Compile time code

-`$` is a prefix to indicate a operation evaluated on compile time.
+`$` is used as a prefix for compile-time operations.

 #### $if
 ```v